DAOD 6001-2, Forms Management

 Consequences of Non-Compliance

-5.1 Non-compliance with this DAOD may have consequences for both the DND and the CAF as institutions, and for DND employees and CAF members as individuals.
-Suspected non-compliance will be investigated.
-The nature and severity of the consequences resulting from actual non-compliance will be commensurate with the circumstances of the non-compliance.
+5.3 The nature and severity of the consequences resulting from non-compliance should be commensurate with the circumstances of the non-compliance and other relevant circumstances.
 Consequences of non-compliance may include one or more of the following:

 1. the ordering of the completion of appropriate learning, training or professional development;